Jackalgirl/documentation/signing-messages.md

 # Verifying Identity using Signed Messages in Lamina1
 **_Why Signing a Message is Useful & How to Do It_**

+**Note: As of early- to mid-October 2025, the "Sign & Verify" page has been removed from the Lamina1 Hub.
+I will update this article if the functionality is returned to the Hub in the future.**

 The Lamina1 Hub supports a feature for signing messages, and for verifying signed messages.
 Why might this be useful?

 ## Identify Verification